How your personal information is used and managed

 - personalise content and ads that you see on Google and on websites and apps that use the Google Analytics service.

-To assist us with fraud detection we use a third party called BioCatch Inc, to collect the physical location of your device by, for example, using IP address, geolocation data based on the GPS of your mobile device, as well as satellite, cell phone tower or WiFi signals.
-This assists us to verify if a transaction has been made by you by determining the location of your device at the time a transaction is made.
-We will not use this information for any purpose other than your security without your consent.
+To assist us with fraud detection, we use a third party called BioCatch Inc, to collect behavioural data (e.g. how you use your device while using the app) and other data (e.g. location services).
+This assists us to detect any potentially fraudulent activity, such as fraudulent account applications or transactions, account take-over, malware or robotic behaviour, and verify if the activity has been made by you.
+We will not use this information for any purpose other than to protect your security without your consent.

 In most circumstances this information is destroyed after 2 years unless we require it for longer.
-All reasonable measures are taken to ensure that information remains safe.
+All reasonable measures are taken to ensure that your information is secure.

 DO WE DISCLOSE PERSONAL INFORMATION OVERSEAS